AHS Centaur: Original design

-Scotts Shipbuilding and Engineering Company in Greenock was chosen to build Centaur.
+Scotts Shipbuilding & Engineering Company in Greenock was chosen to build Centaur.
 The keel was laid on 16 November 1923, and the ship was ready for collection by 29 August 1924.
 Constructed at a cost of £146,750 sterling, Centaur was designed to carry 72 passengers and 450 cattle.
 Cargo was carried in four holds; the two decks within the hull were primarily for livestock, and could also be used as extra cargo space.
 The hull of the ship was a 'turret deck' design; decks below the waterline were wider than those above water, and a flat, reinforced hull allowed the ship to rest on the bottom.
 Centaur was among the first civilian vessels to be equipped with a diesel engine.
 One of the most visible characteristics was the 35 ft smokestack, the extreme size was more a concession to tradition than of practical advantage on a diesel-powered vessel.
-Her engine was 6-cylinder 4-stroke, single cycle single action diesel engine.
+Her engine was 6-cylinder 4-stroke single cycle single action diesel engine.
 It had cylinders of 2415/16 inches (64 cm) diameter by 513/16 inches (135 cm) stroke.
 The engine was built by Burmeister & Wain, Copenhagen, Denmark.
 One of her holds was fitted with refrigeration equipment.
 The refrigerant was brine and the insulation was cork.
 The refrigerated hold had a capacity of 3000 cuft.

 In December 1939, Centaur underwent a minor refit in Hong Kong, with a supercharger and a new propeller fitted to the engine.
 The supercharger broke down in April 1942, and could not be repaired because of equipment shortages and restricted dockyard access caused by World War II.

 Hospital ship refit

 At the beginning of 1943, Centaur was placed at the disposal of the Australian Department of Defence for conversion to a hospital ship.
-The conversion was performed by United Ship Services in Melbourne, Australia, and was initially estimated to cost AU£20,000.
+The conversion was performed by United Ship Services in Melbourne and was initially estimated to cost AU£20,000.